jia-enwu/jia-enwu.github.io/_publications/2025-wu_representation_contract.md

 ## Overview

-This working paper provides a **causal test** of a foundational assumption in representative bureaucracy:
-**Does bureaucratic discretion activate the translation of passive into active representation?**
+This paper provides a **causal test** of a foundational assumption in representative bureaucracy: **Does bureaucratic discretion activate the translation of passive into active representation?**

 I leverage the **2022 expansion of WOSB-eligible NAICS codes** as an exogenous increase in contracting officers’ discretion.
-Using federal procurement and workforce data from 2015–2024, I show that discretion alone does *not* increase the use of WOSB set-aside tools—**unless the contracting office has a higher pre-existing share of female managers.**
+Using federal procurement and workforce data from 2015–2024, I show that discretion alone does *not* increase the use of WOSB set-aside tools **unless the contracting office has a higher pre-existing share of female managers.**

 This pattern reveals an activation mechanism:
-### **Active Representation = Willingness × Opportunity**
+### **Active Representation = Willingness (passive representation) × Opportunity (discretion)**
-Only when both are present does active representational behavior emerge.

 ## Research Design

-- **Policy Shock:**
+- **Policy Shock (treatment):**
-  2022 Small Business Administration expansion dramatically increased the number of NAICS codes eligible for WOSB set-asides, exogenously expanding bureaucratic discretion.
+  2022 Small Business Administration expansion increased the number of NAICS codes eligible for WOSB set-asides, exogenously expanding bureaucratic discretion.

 - **Data:**
   - **USAspending / FPDS** procurement data (2015–2024)